xin-huang/dadi-cli/README.md

     NA19096	YRI
     NA19107	YRI

 `--pop-ids` specifies the ID of the population.
 Here we have two populations YRI and CEU.
-The population IDs should match those in the population information file above.
+The population IDs should match those listed in the population information file above.

 `--projections` specifies the sample size of the population.
 Here we have 108 YRI individuals and 99 CEU individuals.
 Therefore, we have 216 and 198 haploidtypes for YRI and CEU respectively.